Version 0.60.0

 5

-The example defines a variable myopenparameter as an open parameter and sets its three attributes name, descr and value that are mandatory for an integer open parameter.
+The example defines a variable myopenparameter as an open parameter and sets its three attributes: name, descr, and value.
+These are mandatory for an integer open parameter.
 If the trCAD JavaScript API is used, the parameter is automatically created in the control section of the GUI:

 An open parameter as it is displayed in the auto-generated web GUI.